 - Lydia Ko, aged 19, winning a silver medal in golf at the Rio Olympic Games, becoming New Zealand’s youngest-ever individual female Olympic medallist (2016).

 In 1998 New Zealand hosted the World Cup of Golf at the Gulf Harbour course, Whangaparāoa, north of Auckland, when it was won by England’s Nick Faldo and David Carter.

-In 2012 New Zealand annually hosted two international golf tournaments.
+In 2012 New Zealand hosted two international golf tournaments each year.
 One was the NZPGA (Professional Golf Association) Championship (from 1920 to 1963 known simply as the Professional Championship, and later by other titles).
-Since 2002 this event has been played at the Clearwater Resort in Christchurch each January.
+Since 2002 this event has been played at the Clearwater Resort in Christchurch in January.
 The New Zealand Open, also known as the NZPGA Pro-Am Championship, was held from 2007 to 2010 at the purpose-designed Hills golf course near Queenstown.